 - Don’t use self-modifying code in an interrupt-driven system (or anywhere, for that matter).

 - Be careful with that equal-or-greater-than gotcha when deciding where to end a loop.

 - Don’t park a fan-cooled machine near a floor that is waxed and buffed regularly.

-This piece in Interface Age covered some of the tools I had to build to manipulate the database, and is primitive by modern standards.
+This piece in Interface Age covered the tools I built to manipulate the database, and is primitive by modern standards.
 It is here in the archives for historical value, not as a tutorial.

 by Steven K. Roberts

 In a recent environmental control project, I was confronted by the task of maintaining a RAM-resident data file which represents the system’s “internal model of the world.”
 The 8080 software package was responsible for continual updating of the data file, as well as a wide variety of manipulations involving the information therein.
 Since the system was to exist in a busy real-time environment, processing time required for data manipulation would be a significant, and troublesome, overhead factor.

 The difficulty becomes obvious when the nature of the system’s interface with the world is considered.
 The data file must accommodate upwards of a thousand points, each formatted as shown in the top illustration of Figure 1.
 Updating of the variable data field and associated flags is accomplished by polling the host system, which serves as a data concentrator and primary controller for the environmental equipment.
 If the polling were a straightforward sequential affair, handling of the file would be easy.
 Unfortunately, data arrives from the host system not only as a function of routine requests from the 8080 software, but also as a random and asynchronous result of alarm conditions, changes of equipment status, and certain times of day.
 It is therefore impossible to predict the data’s destination in the table without a search to associate its point number with the corresponding address in the file.